The Social Security Administration (SSA) uses regulations and sub-regulatory guidelines

 It is with this reviewing authority that the Office of Quality Review (OQR) evaluates

-the correctness of claims processed by a State agency disability determination service
+the correctness of claims processed by an adjudicating component on SSA’s behalf.

-(DDS) on SSA’s behalf.
-When OQR conducts a quality review of a claim and finds a deficiency
+When OQR conducts a quality review of a claim and finds a deficiency or a need for